 The First Steps

-Successful portfolios for college art programs feature personal and self-initiated work.
-This involves creating artwork that reflects students' unique experiences, interests, passions and point of view.
-The Prep for Art coaching process begins with an initial intake meeting designed to create visibility.
+The strongest portfolios for college art programs feature artwork that is personal and self-initiated.
+This means work that reflects a student's unique experiences, passions, and point of view.
+Prep for Art's coaching process begins with an initial intake meeting designed to create visibility on a student's story; the foundation for fostering experimentaton and discovery.

 What to expect

-During the intake meeting, students are invited to share and discuss their work, regardless of its stage of completion or medium.
-We're excited to get to know you and learn about your unique creativity!
+During the first meeting, students are invited to share and discuss their work regardless of its stage of completion or medium.
+We are excited to get to know you and your interests, your projects, and your endeavors.

-This can include art from class assignments and self-initiated work, finished or incomplete.
-This can include rough ideas in a sketchbook, photos, doodles on paper, collages, sewing projects, a curated zone in a bedroom, a mural, a garden, storyboarding, projects using unconventional material, entrepreneurial projects, etc. In short, anything that reflects your art journey and interests.
+This can include art from class assignments and self-initiated work, finished or in progress.
+This can include rough ideas in a sketchbook, photos, doodles on paper, collages, stop motion animation, sewing projects, a curated zone in a bedroom, a music composition, a mural, a garden, storyboarding, projects using unconventional material, an Etsy shop...
+In short, we want to know about anything and everything that speaks to what you love doing, your passions and interests.

-This first meeting establishes an art inventory, creates visibility on current artwork and projects, and sets the foundation for developing new work.
-Remember, this is a space where all forms of art and creativity are respected and appreciated.
+This first meeting establishes an inventory of art and ideas for each student.
+It creates visibility on current artwork and projects, and sets the foundation that could lead to the further articualtion of exisiting work and the development of new work.
+This is a time where all forms of art and creative pursuits have a place.

 After the intake